-A company’s stock value is determined based on several factors, such as its ability to remain profitable, its customer base, financial structure, and industry competition can all help investors decide how much shares are worth.
-Sensitivity to outside influences such as the economy as a whole and the political climate can also play a role.
+A company’s stock value can be determined by several factors.
+The ability to stay profitable, customer loyalty, financial structure, and industry competition can all help investors decide how much shares are worth.
+Sensitivity to outside influences such as the broader economy and political climate can also play a role.